 You can create projects and tasks to categorize the time spent on each and assign these to your employees too.
 This way, you can review who’s spent how much time on which task.
 At the same time, you’ll get an overall estimate of the time and unbilled expenses for each project.

-The Zoho Books app makes this process even simpler as you can log time on the move.
+One of the best features we found during our review is the Zoho Books app.
+It makes this process even simpler as you can log time on the move.
 Additionally, you can bill all your project-related expenses with ease at the time of billing without having to go through the cumbersome process of billing them one by one.

 (Try out the project management features of Zoho Books by opting for its free trial.)